tohachan/remix-genai-template/README.md

 npx shadcn-ui@latest add <component>
 ```

-All components automatically follow the design token system for consistent theming.
+All components automatically follow the design token system for consistent theming and include accessibility features by default.

 ## 🔄 RTK Query Integration